MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/tutorial-linux-vm-access-arm.md

 ms.subservice: managed-identities
 ---

-## Use a Linux VM system-assigned managed identity to access a resource group in resource manager
+## Use a Linux VM system-assigned managed identity to access a resource group in Resource Manager

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

-This tutorial explains how to create a system-assigned identity, assign it to a Linux Virtual Machine (VM), and then use that identity to access the [Azure resource manager](/azure/azure-resource-manager/management/overview) API.
+This tutorial explains how to create a system-assigned identity, assign it to a Linux Virtual Machine (VM), and then use that identity to access the [Azure Resource Manager](/azure/azure-resource-manager/management/overview) API.
 Managed Service Identities are automatically managed by Azure.
 They enable authentication to services that support Microsoft Entra authentication, without needing to embed credentials into your code.

 You'll learn how to:

 > [!div class="checklist"]
-> * Grant your VM access to Azure resource manager.
+> * Grant your VM access to Azure Resource Manager.
-> * Get an access token by using the VM's system-assigned managed identity to access resource manager.
+> * Get an access token by using the VM's system-assigned managed identity to access Resource Manager.

 1. Sign in to the [Azure portal](https://portal.azure.com) with your administrator account.
 1. Navigate to the **Resource Groups** tab.